 Projects in International Development Cooperation need to access and analyze data from many external data sources available from project partners, national agencies, etc. This need is met by GFA B.I.S.’
 Management Information Systems (MIS).

-All types of international cooperation projects can benefit from an MIS, whether it be in health, bringing together data from DHIS2, health insurers, and NGOs, in energy, drawing on data from national agencies, energy producers, and vendors of Solar Home Systems, or any other sector: if data exists but is dispersed over various sources, an MIS bringing them together will be of great value for gaining deeper insights.
+All types of International Development Cooperation projects can benefit from an MIS, whether it is in the health sector, bringing together data from DHIS2, health insurers, and NGOs, or in the energy sector, drawing on data from national agencies, energy producers, and vendors of Solar Home Systems, or any other sector: if data exists but is dispersed over various sources, an MIS bringing them together will be of great value for gaining deeper insights.

 The relevant data from the different sources is then consolidated into a single reporting database and procedures are set up for keeping the data in sync with the sources and up to date.

 To further simplify maintenance for local IT administrators, the components are integrated using modern container tools making the installation of an entire integrated system as easy as running a single command.